 - Keep mixing continuously otherwise the mixture will burn from the bottom.

 - Pour the mixture on the greased platform.

 - Quickly spread the mixture in a thin layer using a spatula or spoon.

 - Let it cool for a few minutes.

 - Cut into thin stripes. ( If you have OCD like me, use a ruler to get equal size stripes 🙂 )

 - Roll the stripes.

-- Heat oil in a pan.
+- For tadka, heat oil in a pan.